dockur/windows-arm/readme.md

     CPU_CORES: "32"
   ```

-### How do I configure the username and password?
+### How do I configure my username and password?

-  By default, you called `Docker` created during the installation, without password.
+  By default, you called `Docker`, created during the installation, without password.

   Want using different credentials?
-Consider changing them in your compose file:
+Change them in your compose file:

   ```yaml
   environment: